daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 [nanomsg](http://nanomsg.org/) is a communication library, designed to provide you with patterns, such as Pub/Sub, Req/Rep, the Survey pattern and more.
 You may be familiar with ZeroMQ, nanomsg is more or less the same with a few exceptions.
 I'm using nanomsg since I'm already familiar with it.

-Now we design our distributed search engine as follows: a Search service issues user-provided queries against the WebSearch service, the VideoSearch service and so on.
+Now we design our distributed search engine as follows: a Search service issues user-provided queries concurrently against the WebSearch service, the VideoSearch service and so on.
 The results are then merged and shown to the user.
 For this we're using nanomsg's [Survey pattern](http://nanomsg.org/v0.4/nn_survey.7.html).
 The Survey pattern sends messages to multiple locations and gathers the responses.

 ### Surveyor